ChrisGutknecht/smx_advanced_seo_data/webvitals_to_bigquery/README.md

 * Retry settings are optional
 * Test your scheduler and cloud function setup by executing a force run of the scheduler.

 ## 4. How to set up MS Teams alerts for changes in business metrics?
+(ADVANCED)

 - This implementation is based on Google Cloud, BigQuery and the dbt framework
 - For an introduction to the dbt framework, see here: https://www.getdbt.com/blog/what-exactly-is-dbt/